rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/05_Lesson5.md

 # Lesson 5 - _Standardizing_

 ## Z score
-Standard Score.
-Given an observed value x, the Z score finds the number of Standard deviations x is away from the mean.
+- **_Standard Score:_** Given an observed value x, the Z score finds the number of Standard deviations x is away from the mean.

 ### Standard Normal Curve